atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 ---
 what a title amiright????

-over some months in 2023, i tried to kill myself, 2 or 3 odd times (lost track). i don't like to tell people,
+over some months in 2023, i tried to kill myself, 2 or 3 odd times (lost track).

+i don't like to tell people, and have rarely told even close friends (until now i guess)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTQ1NjUzNjBdfQ==
+eyJoaXN0b3J5IjpbLTI4MDg0MjY0N119
 -->